The Horniman can be a great place to visit for SEND groups - here's some information to help you plan your day

 - Reduced Exhibition entry rate is available for school groups.
 Please book in advance, details for booking, as above.
-Entrance to the Aquarium is charged at £1 per person.
-The Robot Zoo opens on 11th February 2017 entrance will be charged at £2.25 per person.
-Entrance to both the aquarium and The Robot Zoo will be charged at £2.50 per person.
+Entrance to the Aquarium is charged at £1.20 per person.
+Entrance to Colour: The Rainbow Revealed will be charged at £2.50 per person.
+Entrance to both the aquarium and Colour: The Rainbow Revealed is charged at £3 per person.
+Entrance to the Butterfly House is charged at £2 per person.
 1:1 carers are free of charge.

 - Please see Plan Your Day information to find out about opening times, galleries and busy periods.

-- Our Social Story introduces the Museum and Learning staff to prepare your group for their visit - download it here:
+- Our Social Story introduces the Horniman and Learning staff to prepare your group for their visit - download it here:

-- The Horniman Museum is easily accessible by public transport.
+- The Horniman is easily accessible by public transport.
 Please see here for additional information.

 - If you are bringing a minibus, you can drive onsite to drop off students, but please note that there is no guaranteed minibus parking available onsite.
 There is limited accessible parking available onsite that is allocated on a first come, first served basis.
 All other vehicles must park offsite.